Direct visualization of gate-tunable flat bands in twisted double bilayer graphene

-\emph{Experiment.---} Fig. ~\ref{xyscan}(a) illustrates the overall schematic of the ARPES measurements on the TDBG device, which were performed using x-ray capillary ($Sigray~Inc.$) with a spatial resolution of (1.8 ± 0.3)$\mu$m at MAESTRO beamline at the Advanced Light Source, Berkeley.
-The TDBG heterostructure was fabricated using the ``tear and stack" method as described in the supplemental Materials (SM) Fig.~\ref{device_fab} in Sec.~A~\cite{supply}.
+\emph{Experiment.---} Fig. ~\ref{xyscan}(a) illustrates the overall schematic of the ARPES measurements on the TDBG device, which were performed using x-ray capillary ($Sigray~Inc.$) with a spatial resolution of (1.8 ± 0.3)$\mu$m.
+The TDBG heterostructure was fabricated using the ``tear and stack" method as described in the supplemental Materials (SM) Fig.~S1 in Sec.~A~\cite{supply}.
 Fig. ~\ref{xyscan}(b) shows the mBZ (purple hexagon) created by the top BG (blue) and bottom BG (red), with high-symmetry points marked within the mBZ.
-The studied TDBG device consists of two BG sheets with a $1.6^\circ$ twist angle between them and supported on hexagonal boron nitride (hBN) flake placed over a graphite gate, with gold electrodes patterned on a SiO$_2$/Si substrate as shown in the optical microscope image in Fig. ~\ref{xyscan}(c).
-Furthermore, before microARPES measurements, the TDBG device was annealed for 4 hours in ultrahigh vacuum (UHV) at $\sim$ 200$^{\circ}$C to get rid of adsorbates and obtain a clean sample surface.
-All dispersions obtained on individual bilayer graphene and TDBG were measured at $\sim$ 20~K, with a photon energy of 90~eV.
+The studied TDBG device consists of two twisted BG sheets supported on hexagonal boron nitride (hBN) flake placed over a graphite gate, with gold electrodes patterned on a SiO$_2$/Si substrate as shown in the optical microscope image in Fig. ~\ref{xyscan}(c).
+All dispersions obtained on individual bilayer graphene and TDBG were measured at $\sim$ 20~K, with a photon energy of 90~eV and pass energy 30~eV.
 Next, we obtain a four-dimensional (4D) data set containing the (E, $k$, $x$, $y$)- dependent spatial photoemission intensity map over the stacking area as captured in the optical image.
 The (E,$k$)- integrated intensity within the spectral region around the K-point in Fig. ~\ref{xyscan} (g) is used to generate the photoemission intensity map shown in Fig. ~\ref{xyscan}(d).
-This helps to discern the top-BG (outlined as blue region) and bottom-BG (outlined as red region), as well as the overlap area between these two BGs that constitute the TDBG region.
 From momentum-resolved energy slices at $E_{\rm{F}}$, the twist angle was determined to be approximately $1.6^{\circ} \pm 0.2^{\circ}$ between the two bilayer graphene sheets (details in SM Fig.~S3 in Ref.~\cite{supply}).
-A small twist angle between two bilayer graphene lattices creates a mBZ (shown in Fig.~\ref{xyscan}(b)).
 Fig.~\ref{xyscan}(e) and (f) represent the calculated electronic structure of 1.6$\degree$ twist TDBG in the absence and presence of interlayer hybridization, respectively.
 In Fig.~\ref{xyscan}(e), we show the band gaps $2\Delta_1$ and $2\Delta_2$ in the uncoupled bands of the individual BG sheets, and the band offset $2\Delta'$ between these, due to the perpendicular electric field.
 On the other hand, Fig.~\ref{xyscan}(f) shows the emergence of flat bands from perturbative interband hybridization, caused by interlayer tunneling where the two BG sheets overlap.

 \emph{Results.---} In Fig.~\ref{xyscan}(g), we observe two $\pi$ bands in the energy-momentum dispersion around K-points for both the top and bottom BG (measured at blue and red colored dot region of the spatial intensity map~Fig.~\ref{xyscan}(d)).
 In contrast, the twisted region exhibited hybridized bands at the Fermi level ($E_{\rm{F}}$) (measured in the yellow-colored dot region of the spatial intensity map) as shown in Fig. ~\ref{xyscan}(g).
 We observe that both the top and bottom BGs are $p$- doped with a different degree of doping at gate voltage ($V_{\rm{G}}$) of 0 V (discussed later in detail).
 This unintentional $p$-doping of graphene and bilayer graphene has been previously observed in transport and ARPES studies and can be attributed to adsorbents such as organic residue, water, oxygen, and weak metal contact~\cite{PhysRevMaterials.3.110301,10.1063/5.0164903,10.1063/5.0161160,PhysRevLett.101.026803}.